Sections

 Country-Level Differentiation

-Country-level differentiation involves a high level of customization for your website and omnichannel content.
-It’s most appropriate when you’re offering wholly different products, pricing or campaigns for each country.
-This is full-fledged customization.
+Country-level differentiation involves a high level of customisation for your website and omnichannel content.
+It's most appropriate when you're offering wholly different products, pricing or campaigns for each country.
+This is full-fledged customisation.

 This means your content will be different from market to market, and your company will likely have a unique marketing strategy for each site.
 You might have different campaigns or blog posts with completely different key takeaways, for instance.